DarkRewar/BaseTool/README.md

 Since 0.4.0, dev console requires a `ConsoleSettings` file to work.
-This asset contains definitions to change the toggle key code, the time scale when opened and its inclusion in build.
+This asset contains definitions to change the toggle key code, the timescale when opened and its inclusion in build.

 Currently, this file **must** be in the `Resources` folder and be named `ConsoleSettings`.